Devolution of the Demos' 'Identity Politics' Constituencies

 Doreen St. Felix, an actual black woman, who reviewed the Dolezal documentary for The New Yorker, concluded that Netflix’s promotion of the film and Dolezal’s life as constituting a “microcosm for a larger conversation about race and identity” is an overstatement.
 Dolezal has been subject to a lot of well-deserved outrage by black folks who don’t appreciate the ruse.
 Both Democrats and their black constituency fear that Dolezal’s definition of racial identity is a threat to the “black community,” as it might dilute that constituency.

 Of course, it’s understandable why there might be some confusion over the legitimacy of her identity issues.
-After all, leftists have insisted for years that “sexual identity” (gender dysphoria) is completely legitimate regardless of biology.
+After all, the Left has affirmed gender attraction disorientation and identity dysphoria (the “LBGTQ” who self-identify as lesbian, gay, bisexual, transgender or queer) as “normal” regardless of basic biological evidence to the contrary.
 In other words, when politically expedient, identity trumps reality, but the law of unintended consequences is exposing some political problems on the horizon.

 Unfortunately for Dolezal, unlike the LBGTQIA (ad nauseam) alphabet of sexuality, racial dysphorics don’t have the backing of the Democrat Party’s largest and most loyal voter bloc, single women.